kingbonio/angular-2d-game-engine/README.md

 You will need to add your image files in to their relevant locations in the assets/images folder

 If you create an item or element in any of the map config which requires an image file, you must add this image file

+### Setting the animation images

+The animations are SVGs and I recommend replacing the existing images with svgs if you wish to use your own.

+If you wish to switch the images for a file format other than svg, then the dimensions should be 80x80.

+You have three animations which require an image:

+* Guard
+* Receive Attack
+* Slash

+### Image dimensions

+All items:

+30x30

+All characters:

+80x80

+All elements:

+80x80

+Save icon:

+80x80

+Ground effects:

+80x80

+Floor styles:

+80x80

+Animations:

+80x80

 ---